keboola/generic-extractor/README.md

 - `ifempty`: Return first argument if is not empty, otherwise return second argument

 ## Syntax
-The function must be specified in a YML format, which may contain one of the following 4 objects:
+The function must be specified in JSON format, which may contain one of the following 4 objects:

 - **String**: `"something"`
 - **Function**: One of the allowed functions above